 Best TuneMyMusic and Soundiiz Alternative: Top Services Compared

-Moving playlists between streaming services is a headache, especially when you've built up hundreds of tracks on YouTube or YouTube Music.
+Moving playlists between streaming services is a headache, especially when you've built up hundreds of tracks on YouTube, Spotify, or Apple Music.
 TuneMyMusic and Soundiiz are popular choices, but their free tiers are limited and their interfaces are built for people juggling a dozen platforms at once.
-If you primarily want to move content from YouTube or YouTube Music to Spotify, there's a better option.
+If your transfers are between YouTube, Spotify, and Apple Music, there's a better option.

 This page covers the main alternatives—Soundiiz, FreeYourMusic, SongShift, MusConv—so you can see what each one actually offers.
-Then we'll show you why Paradify is the right pick if YouTube → Spotify is your main workflow.
+Then we'll show you why Paradify is the right pick when you're moving playlists between YouTube, Spotify, and Apple Music.

 What to Look for in a Playlist Transfer Tool